feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the key points of Algeria's economic situation into three concise bullet points."
+#> [1] "Summarize the researched information into 3 concise bullet points highlighting the most important aspects."
 #>
 #> [[2]]$response
-#> - Algeria's economy heavily depends on hydrocarbons, with oil and gas
+#> - Algeria's 2024 GDP growth is modest, around 2-3%, heavily dependent on
-#> accounting for about 95% of exports and 60% of budget revenue.
-#> - Economic growth remains moderate at approximately 2-3% in 2023 amid
-#> inflationary pressures.
+#> hydrocarbons, which constitute approximately 95% of its exports.
+#> - Key economic sectors include energy, agriculture, and services, with
+#> unemployment high at about 11-12%, particularly affecting youth.
-#> - The government is focused on diversifying the economy and attracting foreign
+#> - The country faces challenges such as fluctuating oil prices, inflation, and
-#> investment to reduce reliance on hydrocarbons.
+#> ongoing efforts to diversify its economy amid social unrest and global economic
+#> pressures.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE